JRakau/weather-javascript-project/README.md

 Steps to test:

-1. Open browser and navigate to [Weather Project](https://jrakau.github.io/weather-javascript-project/index.html)
+1. Open browser and navigate to [Weather Project loading](https://jrakau.github.io/weather-javascript-project/docs/testing/page-loading.png)
-2. Allow the page to use your geolocation information
+2. Allow the page to use your geolocation information [GeoLocation](https://jrakau.github.io/weather-javascript-project/docs/testing/alert-use-geolocation.png)
-3. Load information with geolocation data
+3. JavaScript collect the information using as parameter the GeoLocation and send to the API and receive a JSON with the forcast and load the data on the screen
+3. Data loaded on the screen [Weather Project](https://jrakau.github.io/weather-javascript-project/docs/testing/index-html-screen.png)

 Expected: